MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-for-powerbi.md

 ---

-# Visualize data in a Power Bi report
+# Visualize data in a Power BI report

 There are multiple ways you can build a Power BI report to visualize your data.
 In this article, you'll learn how to build a report using a KQL queryset.